 During their regular course of business, listed companies take a lot of corporate actions.
 By corporate actions, we mean distribution of dividends, issue of bonus shares, and stock splits.
 Distribution of dividends is usually the most popular and often used by companies, stock splits, on the other hand, is quite rare to come by.
 Wondering what a stock split is?
 Here’s some information that can give you clarity on this unique corporate action.

+To understand stock split meaning, you must first think of it as an action that a company whose stock you have undertakes.
 A stock split is a corporate action, where a company splits its shares into multiple new ones.
 Split shares neither add any new value, nor dilute the ownership stake of the shareholders.
 However, what they do is increase the number of shares of the company.
+A stock split could well make the shares of any given company seem more affordable.
+However, when the company’s stock splits, there is no real alteration in the company’s value.
 Here’s an example to help you understand the concept better.

 Now that you know the stock split meaning, let’s take a look at how it benefits shareholders.